Ace the Interview: Tackle Tough Questions and Prep Like a Pro

 Interviewing for a new job can be nerve wracking.
 With so much riding on making a great impression, it’s easy to feel overwhelmed.
 So, it’s no surprise that two-thirds (67%) of millennials feel uneasy about job interviews.
 Almost 40% would rather spend an entire weekend cleaning out their garage than meet with a hiring manager, 15% of millennials feel so nervous they could throw up before every interview, and 80% admit to being stumped by interview questions.

 But don’t let your fear leading up to interviews get in your way of landing the job that you want.
 We know it gets easier the more you work on it, so we are introducing a new suite of interview prep tools to help you practice and prepare for interviews more effectively.
-With 20 million jobs on LinkedIn, we have all the resources you need to find -- and land -- the right job for you.
+With millions of jobs on LinkedIn, we have all the resources you need to find -- and land -- the right job for you.

 Here’s a sneak peak of the expert advice featured in the tool on how to crush some of the most commonly asked interview questions: